device42/device42-docs/docs/integration/external-integrations/device42-jira-cloud-integration.md

 Integrate your Device42 instance with Jira Service Management (JSM) to manage your team's tasks, linking them directly to the affected assets.

 _For installation of the [Device42 for JSM **Assets**](https://marketplace.atlassian.com/apps/1229672/device42-for-jira-service-management-assets?hosting=cloud&tab=overview) app, see the [JSM Assets integration](jira-assests-itegration.mdx) page.
 This version of the integration is for Jira Service Management Cloud only.
-If you are looking to integrate Device42 with a self-hsoted version of Jira software, see [Device42-Jira (Self-Hosted) integration page.](device42-jira-integration.md)._
+If you are looking to integrate Device42 with a self-hosted version of Jira software, see [Device42-Jira (Self-Hosted) integration page.](device42-jira-integration.md)._

 ## Installation and Configuration